bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 We should expect learning processes like memory formation to reshape geometric areas as well as network connections[^ecm].
 These changes aren't just a by-product of chemical signals leaking into the fluid but an active mechanism of memory itself[^buffer].
-The brain's extracellular matrix (ECM) provides more than scaffolding—it dynamically regulates synaptic plasticity, influencing how memories form and persist[^fluidity].
-Memory isn't just a network effect; it's a structural shift in the brain's landscape.
+The brain's extracellular matrix provides more than scaffolding - it dynamically regulates synaptic plasticity, influencing how  memories form and persist[^fluidity].
+Memory isn't just a network effect;
+it's also a structural shift in the brain's landscape.

 If geometry plays a role beyond just topology, then altering the physical position of neurons - without changing network connections - could have perceptual effects[^spatial].
-While traditional models focus on connectivity alone, emerging research suggests that spatial positioning influences neural signaling, potentially shaping perception[^cortical].
+While traditional models focus on connectivity alone, emerging research suggests that spatial positioning influences neural signalling, potentially shaping perception[^cortical].
 This remains an open question but offers a testable hypothesis for future research.

 ## Interference Mechanisms